Illimani and Huayna Potosi

 Risk Management

-Please clearly understand that mountaineering is inherently a hazardous sport.
+Please clearly understand that mountaineering is inherently hazardous.
 Managing risk is RMI’s number one priority.
-Our guides manage significant hazards inherent in mountaineering such as avalanches, ice fall, rockfall, inclement weather, and high winds, but they cannot eliminate them.
+Our guides manage significant hazards inherent in mountaineering, but they cannot eliminate them.
+Objective hazards include rockfall, icefall, avalanches, slides or falls by individuals and rope teams on steeper slopes, weather-related problems including cold, heat, high winds, and other unnamed dangers that can occur while climbing.

-You are choosing to engage in an activity in which participants have been injured and killed.
+You are choosing to engage in an activity in which guided and non-guided climbers have been injured or killed.
 While those accidents are indeed infrequent, they may occur at any time and be out of our control.
-We ask that participants acknowledge the risk and hazards of mountaineering, and make their own choices about whether or not to engage in this activity.
+We ask that participants acknowledge the risks and hazards of mountaineering and make their own choices about whether or not to engage in this activity.

 PARTICIPANT Responsibilities